CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 Project meets the coding standards of DEVxDAO and acceptance criteria.

 The documentation is good enough as it is now.
-It can be improved along with the reviewers notes.
+It can be improved according to the reviewer's notes.

 Project has very detailed and comprehensive unit test coverage.
+Since they are very clear, test themselves can give a good example for usage too.
 All tests work successfully.

-The project has multiplatform support and has instructions for Linux, Windows and MacOS
+The project has multiplatform support and has instructions for Linux, Windows and MacOS.

 Reviewer recommends that this submission should PASS with NOTES.